JonathanLStoff/Dystortion/README.md

 There are lots of Juce tutorials so I won't go over that except for the issues I ran into.
-First thing is if any variable crosses from your Audio processor to Editor or vise versa, MAKE IT ATOMIC. std::atomic\<type> fixed a bunch of issues for me.
+First thing is if any variable crosses from your Audio processor to Editor or vise versa, MAKE IT ATOMIC.
+"std::atomic\<type\>" fixed a bunch of issues for me.
 Another issue I ran into was that there are hard limits to memory which if you don't know what you're doing, you will hit.
 I wanted a reverb effect so I saved the buffer into audioblocks.
 I thought it could handle 100 of these but as